EARLY INTERVENTION SERVICES

-The Clearbrook Center (Child and Family Connections, #6) is the agency that screens and evaluates children from birth to age 3 in the Arlington Heights Area.
+The Clearbrook Center (Child and Family Connections, #6) is the agency that supports children from birth to age 3 in the Arlington Heights Area.
 The agency provides evaluation, in-home services, and parent education to infants and toddlers.

 1835 W. Central Road, Arlington Heights